ghga-de/docs.ghga.de/user_docs/user_stories/dua-guideline.md

 * The nature and structure of DAC meetings and communication (as specified in more detail in the SOP);

-* The process by which other parties at the Research Data Controller’s institution can be involved, e.g. the Data Protection Officer or the legal department.
+* The process by which other parties at the Research Data Controller’s institution can be involved, e.g. the data protection officer or the legal department.

 ### DAC Standard Operating Procedures (SOP)